alexerdmann/HER/README.md

 sh Scripts/set_up_work_space.sh $name_of_project
 cd $name_of_project
 ```
+*At this point, you are now in the directory HER/$name_of_project/.
+All future commands will be run from within this $name_of_project folder, not outside of it, and all data should be stored within this $name_of_project folder as well.*

 *By the way, if you have used HER for one project and now want to use her for another, you don't need re-download HER from github.
 Simply re-define your parameters as described earlier, navigate out of the *name_of_project* subdirectory to the *HER* super-directory, run the commands immediately above, and then continue from here*

 Upload all the raw texts that you want to extract named entities from